Debian: Founding (1993–1998)

-Debian was first announced on August 16, 1993, by Ian Murdock, who initially called the system "the Debian Linux Release".
-The word "Debian" was formed as a portmanteau of the first name of his then-girlfriend (later ex-wife) Debra Lynn and his own first name.
+First announced on August 16, 1993, Debian was founded by Ian Murdock, who initially named the system "the Debian Linux Release".
+The word "Debian" was formed as a portmanteau of the first names of himself and his then-girlfriend (later ex-wife) Debra Lynn.
 Before Debian's release, the Softlanding Linux System (SLS) had been a popular Linux distribution and the basis for Slackware.
-The perceived poor maintenance and prevalence of bugs in SLS motivated Murdock to launch a new distribution.
+Murdock was motivated to launch a new distribution by what he saw as poor maintenance and the prevalence of bugs in SLS.

 Debian 0.01, released on September 15, 1993, was the first of several internal releases.
-Version 0.90 was the first public release, providing support through mailing lists hosted at Pixar.
+Version 0.90 was the first public release, supported through mailing lists hosted at Pixar.
 The release included the Debian Linux Manifesto, outlining Murdock's view for the new operating system.
-In it he called for the creation of a distribution to be maintained "openly in the spirit of Linux and GNU."
+In it he called for creating a distribution to be maintained "openly in the spirit of Linux and GNU."

 The Debian project released the 0.9x versions in 1994 and 1995.
 During this time it was sponsored by the Free Software Foundation for one year.
-Ian Murdock delegated the base system, the core packages of Debian, to Bruce Perens and Murdock focused on the management of the growing project.
+Ian Murdock delegated the base system, the core packages of Debian, to Bruce Perens, while Murdock focused on managing the growing project.
 The first ports to non-IA-32 architectures began in 1995, and Debian 1.1 was released in 1996.
 By that time and thanks to Ian Jackson, the dpkg package manager was already an essential part of Debian.

-In 1996, Bruce Perens assumed the project leadership.
-Perens was a controversial leader, regarded as authoritarian and strongly attached to Debian.
+In 1996, Bruce Perens assumed project leadership.
+He was a controversial leader, regarded as authoritarian and strongly attached to Debian.
 He drafted a social contract and edited suggestions from a month-long discussion into the Debian Social Contract and the Debian Free Software Guidelines.
 After the FSF withdrew their sponsorship in the midst of the free software vs. open source debate, Perens initiated the creation of the legal umbrella organization Software in the Public Interest instead of seeking renewed involvement with the FSF.
-He led the conversion of the project from a.out to ELF.
-He created the BusyBox program to make it possible to run a Debian installer on a single floppy disk, and wrote a new installer.
+He led the conversion of the project from the a.out to the ELF executable format.
+He created the BusyBox program to make it possible to run a Debian installer from a single floppy disk, and wrote a new installer.
 By the time Debian 1.2 was released, the project had grown to nearly two hundred volunteers.
 Perens left the project in 1998.

-Ian Jackson became the leader in 1998.
+Ian Jackson became the project leader in 1998.
 Debian 2.0 introduced the second official port, m68k.
 During this time the first port to a non-Linux kernel, Debian GNU/Hurd, was started.
 On December 2, the first Debian Constitution was ratified.